beliveau-lab/lightsheet-analysis-pipeline/README.md

 `$ qsub submit_snakemake.sh`

+You may need to create a conda environment with snakemake installed, and point to it in the submit_snakemake.sh script.

+To perform a dry run of the pipeline, you can modify the submit_snakemake.sh script to run snakemake with the -n flag.

 - TODO: discuss spark and dask dashboard access
+- TODO: add an environment.yaml file to the repo
+- TODO: add dry run command line option to submit_snakemake.sh